 We are all familiar with the old expression, “Don’t raise the bridge; lower the river.”
 That’s exactly what 24M, a startup company in Cambridge, Massachusetts, has done.

 24M was formed in 2010 by Dr. Yet-Ming Chiang and a group of researchers at MIT.
 Chiang’s name should be familiar to anyone who has followed the lithium-ion battery business over the past decade.
 He also founded A123, an advanced battery company that led the way toward more affordable lithium-ion batteries.
 It soared to great financial heights before it crashed back to earth.
-It finally went bankrupt and its assets were purchased by China’s Wanxiang.
+It finally went bankrupt and China’s Wanxiang purchased its assets.

 But Chiang and his group didn’t give up.
 They turned their attention to researching flow batteries which use liquid electrolytes stored in tanks.
 Need more storage?
 Just make the tanks bigger.
 Unlike lithium-ion batteries, a flow battery is temperature stable, can withstand far more discharge cycles and uses environmentally friendly electrolytes.
 But they tend to be quite large and heavy.